Tropical Storm Sonca (2017): Vietnam

+During the storm, heavy floods were recorded in Vietnam, causing catastrophic property damage, submerging 229 villages.
+A Telegram was sent to send firefighters and police to rescue people in the northern provinces of Vietnam.
+Vietnam Airlines cancelled 11 flights to and from the Phu Bai International Airport while VietJet Air cancelled 16.
+Fishermen from Quảng Trị moved their boats away from the shore due to strong waves and winds.
+The Nghệ An province banned all sea-related activities and ordered ships to return back to the shore.
+Numerous houses and billboards were damaged from strong winds in the districts of Gio Linh and Vĩnh Linh.
+Five spillways in the largest lake in Nghệ An, were opened, which caused a major flood which submerged 20,000 homes.
+Three national routes were flooded among four other provincial routes in Nghệ An.
 At least six people were killed when the storm made landfall on July 25, all in the provinces of Hà Tĩnh and Quảng Trị.
-Also, about 1,500 houses were damaged in these two provinces.
-Across the whole of Vietnam, roughly 5777 ha of paddy field and 750 ha of croplands were damaged.
-In Nghe An Province total dâmge by the storm reached 127 billion dong (US$5.6 million).
+Approximately 1,500 houses were damaged in these two provinces.
+Across the whole of Vietnam, roughly 5777 ha of paddy fields and 750 ha of croplands were damaged.
+In Nghe An Province, the total damage caused by the storm reached 127 billion dong (US$5.6 million).
 Total damage in Vietnam reached 300.7 billion dong (US$13 million).